BTEC Level 3 in Animal Management (Animal Conservation, Ecology and Zoological Collections)

 - Human and animal interactions.

-Four GCSEs at grade 4 or equivalent, including Science, English and Maths, or a relevant BTEC Level 2 / First Diploma or equivalent*.
+Five GCSEs at grade 4 or higher, including Science, English and Maths, or a relevant BTEC Level 2 / First Diploma or equivalent*.
 A satisfactory academic reference is also needed.

-*If you have four GCSEs at grade 4 but not Science you will be offered Level 2 Diploma in Animal Care and will then move to Level 3 following successful completion of the Level 3.
+*If you have GCSEs at grade 4 that do not include Science you will be offered the Level 2 Diploma in Animal Care and will move to Level 3 following successful completion of the Level 2.

-If you have Science at grade 4 but Maths and English are at grade 3 or below, but you have other grade 4 GCSEs, we may offer you the Level 3 with English and Maths.
+If you have GCSEs at grade 4, including Science, but Maths and/or English are achieved at grade 3 or below, we may offer you the Level 3 Animal Management with English and Maths.

 How You’re Assessed